LSST-IT/ittn-001/index.rst

 - No space between key name and ``:``
 - Lists and maps/hashes/dicts/associative arrays use the intended multi-line form
 - Role names use ``_`` instead of ``-``
 - Avoid useless headers/comments as stale/excessive comments are often worse than no-comment.
-Eg., It is not necessary to explain that ``role/foo.yaml`` is the ``foo`` role.
+E.g., It is not necessary to explain that ``role/foo.yaml`` is the ``foo`` role.
 - Boolean values are `true` and `false` (lowercase only)
 - ``site``, ``role``, and ``cluster`` names must be unique
 - Break comment lines at 80cols